SPAC Nation: Scandals

-The safe houses set-up by the church were also criticised for leaving young people vulnerable to exploitation and abuse.
+The safe houses set up by the church were also criticised for leaving young people vulnerable to exploitation and abuse.
 At least one 16-year old was sexually abused in a safe house.
 SPAC released a statement saying they encouraged the girl to report the incident to the police.
 Another incident involved a SPAC pastor, Enrique Uwadiae, whipping a young man with a belt while reciting a bible verse.
 This was later dismissed as a 'joke' by the church.
 The church distanced itself from the safe houses, stating they were set-up by individuals, however, on social media they were referred to as SPAC houses.
 One senior pastor, Mariam Mbula (also known as Mariam Mola or Nopapa Mbula), was subject to a BBC documentary entitled 'Catch Her If You Can', which touched on her activities within SPAC and previous fraud activities.
 She operated a safe house and pressured young women in her safe house to hand her control over their finances.

 The Guardian reported that the church supported the British Conservative Party.
 Jayde Edwards, a pastor from the church, ran for a council by-election representing the Conservative Party.
 This caught the ire of the Charity Commission in 2019, as registered charities are not permitted to support political candidates.

 Parliamentarians in the House of Commons called for a full police inquiry.
 In February 2020, Scotland Yard announced it would not be launching a criminal investigation into SPAC Nation following a review of allegations.
 In response, SPAC stated, "We believe the police have come to a fair conclusion following their enquiry".
 Some former members of SPAC criticised the decision, stating that the police had not spoken to all alleged witnesses.

 Rebranding

 In June 2020, it was announced SPAC was renaming itself to 'the NXTION Family'.

 In May 2020, head of the church Pastor Tobi Adegboyega stepped down from his position.
-He was replaced by senior pastors Damy Balogun and Samuel Akokhia who are to jointly lead the church.
-In a video announcing he was leaving, he stated, "[..] do not let people take advantage.
+He was replaced by senior pastor Samuel Akokhia who is to lead the church.
+In a video announcing he was leaving, he stated, "do not let people take advantage.
 Cheap tabloids will have no relevance until they speak negative because they know that negative news sells."
 It was unclear if Tobi was completely stepping down from his duties, or merely from his position.
-He stated he was still 'leading the church', however this was contradicted in a press release which stated he had stepped down from all of his leadership roles.
-He has still been referred to as a 'church leader' by later media reports.
+He stated he was still "leading the church"; however, this was contradicted in a press release which stated he had stepped down from all of his leadership roles.
+He has since been referred to as a 'church leader' in later media reports.

-In December, police investigations associated with the fraud allegations led to an arrest of a 40-year old male.
+In December, police investigations associated with the fraud allegations led to an arrest of a 40 year-old male.
 Earlier in May, a 24 year-old male was also arrested and police raided six houses, all of which were used as SPAC safe houses.
 These both were the result of fresh allegations originating in February 2020.
 Police stated these related to individual crimes, and were not targeted at the organisation as a whole.